-However, it strongly materialised in conflict situations that, members of Inchama were frequently consulted by Iritongo whenever they wanted to establish the truth of a certain matter, an argument supported by 102 (24.9%) of the community members.
-These they could do through the Avaragoli by administering oaths as a way of establishing the innocence or guilt of any accused persons.
+In addition, it also materialised in conflict situations that, members of Inchama were frequently consulted by Iritongo whenever they wanted to establish the truth of a certain matter, an argument supported by 102 (24.9%) of the community members.
+These they could do by administering oaths as a way of establishing the innocence or guilt of any accused persons.
 This involved striping naked in front of one's kinsmen and women and the entire clan, passing through some shrine to where members of the Avaragoli were seated and taking a concoction whose contents they could not reveal to the researcher.
 Normally, if a person was innocent, he would agree to take the said oath, but if the person was guilty of the offence he was charged with, he would refuse, because, the rite was perceived as deadly and anyone who took it while they are guilty of the alleged crime, would die as a result of curse invoked upon them by the members of Inchama.

-In another level, the Inchama played a crucial role of banning or ex-communicating errant members of the society as opined by 58 (14.2%) of the community members.
+In another level, the Inchama played a crucial role of banning or excommunicating errant members of the society as opined by 58 (14.2%) of the community members.
 These could be thieves, cattle rustlers, killers among others.
-This was done by denying or banning them from accessing or sharing resources such as water, market, land and grazing fields among others with other community members.
-This was intended to make life hard for them, therefore making them to relocate to areas outside their clans' land thus reducing propensity of conflict.
+This was done by denying or banning them from accessing or sharing resources such as water, market, land and grazing fields among others with other community members thus compelling them to relocate to areas.

-In addition, the elders imposed fines on the aggressors as agreed by 102 (24.9%) of the community members.
-Traditionally and as dictated by the Inchama, it was required that they impose very punitive fines aggressors which would bar other members committing a similar wrong.
-For instance, if a family member killed someone from another family, the family of the killer was required to pay 7 herds of cattle to the family whose son had been killed.
-In addition, any child (boy) born in that family was to be named after the person who was killed.
-This was believed to act as a replacement of the person who died but on the other hand, served as a reminder for the killer and his family.
+In addition, the Council of elders imposed fines on aggressors as agreed by 102 (24.9%) of the community members.
+Traditionally and as dictated by the Inchama, it was required that they impose very punitive fines which would bar other members from committing a similar wrong.
+For instance, if one killed someone from another family, the family of the killer was required to pay 7 herds of cattle.
+In addition, any child born in that family was to be named after the dead.
+This was believed to act as a replacement of the person who died and also a reminder for the killer and his family of the sin committed.
 In addition, the fines were supposed to be paid in public and therefore an embarrassment to the family involved.

 During and after times of conflict, the Inchama played a key role of organizing for dialogue and reconciliation between the warring clans, as supported by 94 (23.0%) of the community members.
-This was meant to come up with amicable solution to the causes of conflict.
 Once the dialogue and consequently mediation between the warring clans was successful, the Inchama conducted traditional reconciliation.
-This was and is still done by a woman/ women fromone clan exchanging babies with those of the warring clan and suckling them.
-Traditionally, this was a sign of forgiveness, reconciliation and oneness and from then hence forth, it was expected that the two clans would never fight again as they had become one.
+This was and is still done by a woman' women theft and cattle rustling.
+In the Abakuria, Iritongo means community, thus a way of the community managing its affairs.
+It was also noted that, each Abakuria clan (Nyabasi, Bwiregi, Bukira and Bagumbe), had its own individual groups of Iritongo.
+Their work basically, ranged from serious dispute resolution between individuals, families and to management of larger conflicts between and within clans.
+An argument supported by 57 (13.9%) of the community members.
+In the traditional Abakuria society, it was observed that, the Iritongo could work more like custodians of moral values in the society.